Exploring blazars through sonification. Visual and auditory insights into multifrequency variability: Obtaining the data

 \subsection{Gamma-rays}

-The public database of \( \gamma \)-rays used was of The Fermi Large Area Telescope (LAT).
+For the gamma-ray regime, we used data from the Fermi Large Area Telescope (LAT) in the 100 MeV–300 GeV range.
+Specifically, we used binned light curves in FITS files from the public Fermi-LAT Light Curve Repository, which provides fluxes integrated over pre-defined time bins (typically weekly) in tabular format (flux vs. time with associated errors).
+These products are already processed through the LAT standard analysis pipeline \texttt{FERMITOOLS}\footnote{\url{https://fermi.gsfc.nasa.gov/ssc/data/analysis/software /}} and suitable for variability studies.
 This instrument observes the sky for \( \sim \) 3 hours and covers \( \gtrsim \) 20\% of it for each observation.
-It has a crystal calorimeter for energy measurement, an anti-coincidence detector to distinguish the background of charged particles and high-resolution converter tracker for direction measurement of the incident gamma rays~\citep{atwood2009large}.
-The \( \gamma \)-rays fluxes collected are in the range \( 100\, \text{MeV} - 300 \text{GeV} \).
+It has a crystal calorimeter for energy measurement, an anti-coincidence detector to distinguish the background of charged particles and high-resolution converter tracker for direction measurement of the incident gamma-rays~\citep{atwood2009large}.